Elering/estfeed-datahub-docs/eng/30-data-distribution.md

 > The format of the dynamic values follow a pattern: "what happened to the data object in the message" + BC (because) + "what was done with the data object causing the change"

 > [!WARNING]
-> Vanemaid kui 7 päeva andmeid pole võimalik tagantjärele lugeda.
+>
+> Data older than 7 days cannot be read retrospectively.

 ## Distributing data updates